Imageomics/data-workshop-AH-2024/README.md

 # Mastering Data Management Workshop - All Hands 2024
-Repository for Mastering Data Management Workshop at the Imageomics All Hands 2024: April 16th, 8:30am to 11:45am ET.
+Repository for Mastering Data Management Workshop at the Imageomics All Hands 2024.

+**When**: April 16th, 8:30am to 11:45am ET.
+**Where**: Collaborative Space in Pomerene Hall (3rd Floor).

+This session will be interactive; bring your laptop ready to go (as described below).

 ## Before the Workshop